Chemaclass/php-best-practices/immutability.md

 ## Why immutability?

+Basically it comes down to the fact that immutability increases predictability, performance (indirectly) and allows for mutation tracking.

 ### Predictability

 Mutation hides change, which create (unexpected) side effects, which can cause nasty bugs.
 When you enforce immutability you can keep your application architecture and mental model simple, which makes it easier to reason about your application.